Peer-to-Peer Social Sharing Impact Analysis

 Next Steps

-- Click on the "Schema" tab in the SQL editor to examine the table structures
+- Click on the "Schema" tab in the code editor to examine the table structures

 - Review the sample data to understand the data patterns